VIDA-NYU/openclean-core/docs/source/clean.rst

     print(fixed['Borough'].unique())

 * KNN Clustering
-    openclean lets users use KNN clustering to identify values in a dataset that are potential variations of one another, and suggests a replacement for each.
+    openclean lets users use KNN clustering to identify values in a dataset that are potential variations of one another and suggests a replacement for each.
 For e.g. those with missing or extra punctuation.
 A well-put example demonstrating this can be found `here <https://github.com/VIDA-NYU/openclean-core/blob/master/examples/notebooks/nyc-restaurant-inspections/NYC%20Restaurant%20Inspections%20-%20kNN%20Clusters%20for%20Business%20Name.ipynb>`_.

 Data Standardization
 --------------------
-Many a times, users will be faced with situations where the dataset contains variations of spellings (with extra / missing punctuations) for example, a Business or a street name. openclean provides multiple ways to enforce consistency across datasets:
+Many a time, users will be faced with situations where the dataset contains variations of spellings (with extra/missing punctuations) for example, a Business or a street name. openclean provides multiple ways to enforce consistency across datasets:

 * Token Signature Outliers
     When values in the dataset are expected to have a signature token present, this functionality helps identify anomalies.
 For e.g. an address column often requires values to contain `street suffixes <https://pe.usps.com/text/pub28/28apc_002.htm>`_.
 The Token Signature class will ensure any values that don't have one are highlighted. `Here <https://github.com/VIDA-NYU/openclean-core/blob/master/examples/notebooks/parking-violations/Parking%20Violations%20-%20Token%20Signature%20Outliers%20for%20Street%20Names.ipynb>`_ is a notebook demonstrating this.